Small blue: Ovum

 Eggs will typically hatch between one and three weeks, depending on location and temperature.
 They are .40mm in diameter and .2mm in height.
 The eggs are light green with white reticulations.

 Larvae

 First instar

-Larvae in the 1st instar are typically very pale blue, almost white, with a black head.
+First-instar larvae are typically very pale blue, almost white, with a black head.
 When the caterpillar first emerges from the egg, it is about .80mm long and will grow to 1.3 mm by the end of the first instar.
 They have several small hairs along the length of their bodies.
-Once hatched, the larvae will eat through the calyx of the plant as well as the young green legumes they are typically laid on.
-The first instar is also cannibalistic, and will feed on any smaller larvae that cross its path.
+Once hatched, the larvae will eat through the calyx of the plant as well as the young green legumes on which they are typically laid.
+First instar larvae are also cannibalistic, and will feed on any smaller larvae that cross its path.